anojkr/CodingClub/Design/HighLevelDesign/Design StreamingService.md

--Encoding(mp4, wav, etc) - Video can play on different devices -Segmentation(m3u8 format) - Breaking videos into chunks of 6 sec, and each chunk in different resolution(480p, 720p, 1080p) -Thumbnail upload or automatic generation -Deduplication logic to ensure optimize storage
+-Encoding(mp4, wav, etc) - Video can play on different devices -Segmentation(m3u8 format) - Breaking videos into chunks of 6 sec, and each chunk in different resolution(480p, 720p, 1080p) -Thumbnail upload or automatic generation -Deduplication logic to ensure optimize storage(Matching Algorithm)
     -Deduplication should be done early in game to save server-computation resources -Create checksum value of videos and check for it in his database if something found it keep reference of it this this upload video
     -If new upload video have better quality, then older one then app will update video